 Picnics, food and beverages are only permitted to be brought into the Centre Course enclosure.
 There is a bar serving a wide range of drinks and also a refreshments facility.

 We race 17 times a year from March to November.
 Our touring park is open between March and October.
-We regularly hold, workshops, conferences, meetings, exhibitions, weddings, dinners, dances, and a Food Festival. etc. There is an enormous motor caravan trade fair for one week end in June.
+There is an enormous motor caravan trade fair for one weekend in June.
 Visit the Non-Raceday and What’s On/Events pages.

-An annual badge is excellent value at Stratford, giving discounted admission to all our 17 fixtures as well as some 40 reciprocal fixtures at other racecourses up and down the land, including al Leicester’s jump meetings.
+An annual badge is excellent value at Stratford, giving discounted admission to all our 17 fixtures as well as some 40 reciprocal fixtures at other racecourses up and down the land, including all of Leicester’s jump meetings.
 Please visit the Annual badge holders page.

-Coach parties are always welcome to Stratford Racecourse and Coach drivers receive a free Tattersalls badge on production of their PSV license and completion of a coach security form (available from Coach parking stewards on the day).
+Coach parties are always welcome to Stratford Racecourse and Coach drivers receive a free Main Enclosure badge on production of their PSV license and completion of a coach security form (available from Coach parking stewards on the day).

-Stratford Racecourse has strong links with local hotels, please visit the Local Accommodation.
+Stratford Racecourse has strong links with local hotels, including The Stratford Limes Hotel.